-If Gilbert patients are suffering from pain and swelling associated with dental tori, Dr. Mansoor can help.
+If patients in Gilbert, AZ 85296 are suffering from pain and swelling associated with dental tori, Dr. Mansoor can help.
 In the past, dental tori had to be removed with a chisel or drill, which could be extremely unpleasant for patients.
 The excess bone would have to be cut out, which would greatly disturb surrounding tissue.
 However, Dr. Mansoor no longer uses this archaic method and instead relies on the latest technology to ensure the experience is as simple as possible.

-Overall, tori removal with WaterLase has several benefits over the traditional procedure, including:
+Overall, tori removal in Gilbert with WaterLase has several benefits over the traditional procedure, including: